cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 ```

-There are two fundamental ways of how native code and JavaScript can communicate:

-- **JSContext**: When an Objective-C or Swift block is assigned to an identifier in a `JSContext`, JavaScriptCore automatically wraps the block in a JavaScript function.
-- **JSExport protocol**: Properties, instance methods and class methods declared in a `JSExport`-inherited protocol are mapped to JavaScript objects that are available to all JavaScript code.
-Modifications of objects that are in the JavaScript environment are reflected in the native environment.

-Note that only class members defined in the `JSExport` protocol are made accessible to JavaScript code.

-##### Testing `WKWebView` JavaScript to Native Bridges
+##### Testing WKWebView JavaScript to Native Bridges

+JavaScript code in a `WKWebView` can still send messages back to the native app but in contrast to `UIWebView`, it is not possible to directly reference the `JSContext` of a `WKWebView`.
+Instead, communication is implemented using a messaging system and using the `postMessage` function, which automatically serializes JavaScript objects into native Objective-C or Swift objects.
+Message handlers are configured using the method [`add(_ scriptMessageHandler:name:)`](https://developer.apple.com/documentation/webkit/wkusercontentcontroller/1537172-add).

-Verify if a JavaScript to Native bridge exists by searching for `WKScriptMessageHandler` and check all exposed methods.
+Verify if a JavaScript to native bridge exists by searching for `WKScriptMessageHandler` and check all exposed methods.
 Then verify how the methods are called.

 The following example from [WheresMyBrowser iOS App](https://github.com/authenticationfailure/WheresMyBrowser.iOS/blob/b8d4abda4000aa509c7a5de79e5c90360d1d0849/WheresMyBrowser/WKWebViewPreferencesManager.swift#L98) demonstrates this.

 First we see how the JavaScript bridge is enabled: